compsci682-sp22/compsci682-sp22.github.io/assignments/assignments2022/assignment2.md

 In the notebook `ConvolutionalNetworks.ipynb` you will implement several new layers that are commonly used in convolutional networks.
-You will train a (shallow) convolutional network on CIFAR-10, and it will then be up to you to train the best network that you can.
+You will train a (shallow) convolutional network on CIFAR-10, and it will then be up to you to train the best network that you can. -->

-### Q5: Do something extra!
-(10 points)
-For this last part, you will be working in either TensorFlow or PyTorch, two popular and powerful deep learning frameworks. **You only need to complete ONE of these two notebooks**.
-While you are welcome to explore both for your own learning, there will be no extrac credit.

 Open up either `PyTorch.ipynb` or `Tensorflow.ipynb`.
 There, you will learn how the framework works, culminating in training and convolutional network of your own design on CIFAR-10 to